 One thing to note, though is that the Maltipoo is a very adaptable dog.
 He does well in either an apartment or a house, so long as he can be with his people.

 If you have a misbehaving Maltipoo click here for tips on the benefits of exercise for dogs with behavioral problems.

 Intelligent and Amusing

 If you are in need for a pick me up, your Maltipoo is just what the doctor ordered.
-When you look square into the eyes of one, you just know that he is an intelligent clown.
+When you look straight into the eyes of one, you just know that he is an intelligent clown.
 You will be smiling within minutes of entering the front door after a hard day’s work.
 Maltipoos love to mock play around you.

-Their high intelligence makes them amenable to early house training, but like with other intelligent breeds, they do require their quota of mental stimulation.
 You really do need to be on the ball with house training because this is not a breed that can be left in a crate while you are out working long hours.

 The Maltipoo, by definition, is a crossbreed.
 First generation Maltipoos are the result of a cross between a purebred Maltese and a purebred Poodle.
 Because of the way many diseases are passed on through genes, this makes the Maltipoo likely to be much healthier than either of its parents.

 Second generation Maltipoos can arise in three ways :